 IDRIS – New technology on the Qatar sewage tunnel

-3.45pm – 4.05pm: Greg Berger and Thibaut Lockhart, Bouygues: Doha’s IDRIS – New technology on the Qatar sewage tunnel
+3.45pm – 4.05pm: Thibaut Lockhart and Greg Berger, Bouygues: Doha’s IDRIS – New technology on the Qatar sewage tunnel

 The DSSI-MTS1 project, located in Doha (Qatar), consists of 16.4km of sewer tunnels, 11 shafts, 9 mined galleries and connections between these elements.
 The tunnels have been excavated by 2 EPBMs, operated jointly by Bouygues Travaux Publics and Bessac, in the specific geological context of the Qatar peninsula, consisting of soft to medium sedimentary rock.
 Due to durability requirements, a HDPE membrane has been cast on the intrados of the segments, which brings specific constraints to the tunnel construction.
 Additionally, the alignment of the tunnels is governed by hydraulics, with stringent tolerances.